-We have to apply a little bit of preprocessing techniques on our extracted data or text from resumes.
-At the time of extracting text from resumes, we may get extra spaces.
+We have to apply a little bit of preprocessing techniques to our extracted data or text from resumes.
+At the time of extracting text from resumes, we may get extra space.
 So we have to remove all those extra or additional spaces because we can’t get any useful information from that.
-Like this we have to apply different techniques such as removing stopwords, stemming, lemmatization, etc.
+Like this, we have to apply different techniques such as removing stopwords, stemming, lemmatization, etc.

 The topic modeling technique is particularly useful for finding latent patterns in large collections of text by extracting clusters of words that are closely related and frequently occur together.